 The stomach flu came to my house last week.
-As I took care of my teens through this brutal, relentless virus, I couldn’t help but think of all the times we had battled similar illnesses when they were younger.
+As I took care of my sick teens through this brutal, relentless virus, I couldn’t help but think of all the times we had battled similar illnesses when they were younger.

 I always thought it would be easier when they were older and able to manage better for themselves.
 Although nursing little ones through sickness is all-consuming and dreadfully exhausting, I learned that caring for sick teens can be pretty darn tiring too.